The Complexity of Shake Slice Knots: The Calculus of Dualizable Patterns

 The homeomorphism $*: V_P \to V\dual_{P\dual}$, which swaps the inner and outer boundaries, carries meridians to meridians and longitudes to longitudes.
-We can extend it to a map, $\widehat{*} : \double(V) \to \double(V\dual)$, swapping the two solid tori filling in the inner and outer boundaries. $\widehat{*}$ is clearly an orientation preserving self-homeomorphism of $\SS21$, since both $V$ and $V\dual$ come with preferred identifications to $\DD21$, and thus their doubles have such identifications to $\SS21$.
+We can extend it to a map,

+which swaps the two solid tori filling in the inner and outer boundaries. $\widehat{*}$ is clearly an orientation preserving self-homeomorphism of $\SS21$, since both $V$ and $V\dual$ come with preferred identifications to $\DD21$, and thus their doubles have such identifications to $\SS21$.

 We are going to keep track of what happens to $\widehat{\lambda_V}$ and $\widehat{\lambda_P}$, considered as oriented curves in $\SS21$, under the homeomorphism $\widehat{*}$.
 When we build $\SS21$ by doubling $V$, we get one of two canonical handle-body diagrams for $\SS21$.
 The first one, which we call the `2-ball diagram', comes from viewing $\SS21$ as surgery on a pair of disjointly embedded 3-balls.
 We draw the complement of the two $\ball3$'s and we identify the two boundary $\sphere2$'s of the complement by the map which reflects the complement across the sphere bisecting the line connecting the two boundary spheres perpendicularly.
 The $\sphere1$ factor in this picture is given by the line connecting the two balls in the diagram, and the $\sphere2$ factor is given by perpendicular bisector.
 For a more detailed description of this diagram consult \cite[page\ 114-115]{gompf_4-manifolds_1999}.
 The second diagram, which we will call the `dotted-circle diagram', comes from viewing $\SS21$ as the boundary of zero-surgery on the unknot.
 We draw a round, circular unknot in $\sphere3$ which we label with a $\langle 0 \rangle$ to indicate performing 0-surgery on it.
 Here, the $\sphere1$ factor is given by a small meridian to the surgered circle, while the $\sphere2$ factor is given by the disk which the surgered circle bounds.
 Consult \cite[page\ 167-168]{gompf_4-manifolds_1999} for more details.